-In Testimony Whereof, we hereunto affix our
+and an arm

-names this day of 19
+In Testimony Whereof, names this day of

-Gen. Superintendent Dis.
+Gen. Superintendent Dist.
 Superintendent

-Gen. Secretary Dis.
+Gen. Secretary Dist.
 Secretary

-Section 199-Certificate of Ordination.
+Section 202-Certificate of Ordination.

-This certifies that we, a Council of Regularly Ordained Ministers of the Gospel of Christ, after careful examination, by the laying on of hands and prayer have this day ordained to the Gospel ministry is therefore commended to the Christian fellowship of the people of God everywhere, and is authorized to perform all the duties pertaining to the office of the Gospel ministry as long as spirit, practice, and teaching correspond with the teachings of the Word of God and the Manual of the Pilgrim Holiness Church,
+This certifies that we, a council of regularly ordained ministers of the gospel of Christ, after careful examination, by the laying on of hands and prayer have this day ordained to the gospel ministry is therefore commended to the Christian fellowship of the people of God everywhere, and is authorized to perform all the duties pertaining to the office of the gospel ministry as long as spirit, practice, and teaching correspond with the teachings of the Word of God and the Manual of the Pilgrim Holiness Church.